cosmo-grant/simpson-reversals/README.md

 So we can use our physical intuition, about merging columns of water, to move from the first picture, representing the segregrated data, to the second picture, representing the aggregated data.

-### Why the trick works
+### 1.4 Why the trick works

-Take the treatment group.
+Take the treatment group, for example.

 The proportion of patients who are in the treatment group equals the proportion of patients who are men in the treatment group plus the proportion of patients who are women in the treatment group.
 In other words, when merging the columns total width is preserved.

 The proportion of patients who are in the treatment group and who recovered equals the proportion of patients who are men in the treatment group and who recovered plus the proportion of patients who are women in the treatment group and who recovered.
-In other words, when the merging columns, total area is preserved.
+In other words, when merging the columns total area is preserved.

 When merging columns, total width is preserved and total area is preserved.
 That's how columns of water behave.
 So that's why we can merge columns like water.

-### Why Simpson reversals matter
+### 1.5 Why Simpson reversals matter

 When our data exhibit a Simpson reversal, what to conclude?

-We could go by the recovery rates overall (higher in control than treatment group), concluding that the drug is beneficial.
-Or we could go by the recovery rates among men and among women (higher in treatment than control groups), concluding that the drug is harmful.
+We could go by the recovery rates overall (lower in treatment than control group), concluding that the drug is bad.
+Or we could go by the recovery rates among men and among women (higher in treatment than control groups), concluding that the drug is good.

 Judea Pearl has argued that the answer cannot be determined from the data alone, but depends in addition on the *causal story* behind the data.
 This debate is what makes Simpson reversals particularly interesting.

-### Multiple Simpson reversals
+### 1.6 Multiple Simpson reversals

 The data could exhibit not just one but indefinitely many Simpson reversals.

 For example, comparing treatment group and control group, there might be:

-  - overall, a *lower* recovery rate
+  - overall, a *higher* recovery rate
-  - for men and for women, *higher* recovery rates
+  - for men and for women, *lower* recovery rates
-  - for men over 50, men under 50, women over 50, and women under 50, *lower* recovery rates
+  - for men over 50, men under 50, women over 50, and women under 50, *higher* recovery rates
-  - for men over 50 with a comorbidity, men over 50 without a comorbidity, men under 50 with a comorbidity, ..., women under 50 without a combordity, *higher* recovery rates
+  - for men over 50 with a comorbidity, men over 50 without a comorbidity, men under 50 with a comorbidity, ..., women under 50 without a combordity, *lower* recovery rates
   - and so on.

 Let's visualize it.